 250 Morrison Hall

 Myra Melford and jazz bassist Lisa Mezzacappa lead a free workshop based on improvisational techniques, meant to provide a window into the work of the musicians on the two programs curated by Melford this season (Oct 27 and Feb 9).
+Participants are encouraged to bring their own instruments.
 Open to all ages and abilities.
 Presented in association with the Dept. of Music.
 Free and open to the public.

 Sun, Oct 27, 2019, 6pm